MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 The following instructions are primarily intented for Linux users and all hackers on other operating systems.

-To play the game, you need the game data from a legal copy of the game, which unfortunately requires Steam for Windows - Steam for Linux or OSX won't do, because (at least currently) the Doom 3 BFG game is only installable on Steam for Windows.
+To play the game, you need the game data from a legal copy of the game.

+It requires Steam or GOG Windows Installer.

 Even the DVD version of Doom 3 BFG only contains encrytped data that is decoded by Steam on install.

+Steam:

+On Steam for Linux you right click on the game in your library and select Properties, from there just check the last check box you will see and then right click it again and select install.
+To get the game files just right click on the game select Properties -> local files -> Browse local files.

-On Linux and OSX the easiest way to install is with SteamCMD: https://developer.valvesoftware.com/wiki/SteamCMD See the description on https://developer.valvesoftware.com/wiki/SteamCMD#Linux (OS X is directly below that) on how to install SteamCMD on your system.
+Alternatively on Linux and OSX the easiest way to install is with SteamCMD: https://developer.valvesoftware.com/wiki/SteamCMD See the description on https://developer.valvesoftware.com/wiki/SteamCMD#Linux (OS X is directly below that) on how to install SteamCMD on your system.
 You won't have to create a new user.

 Then you can download Doom 3 BFG with